Mr-LLLLL/lualine-ext.nvim/README.md

         opts = {
             init_tab_project = {
                 disabled = false,
                 -- set this for your colorscheme.
-I have not default setting in diff coloacheme. tabs_color = {
+I have not default setting in diff colorcheme. tabs_color = {
                     inactive = {
                         fg = "#9da9a0",